Doxepin (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, breathing problems, severe sleep apnea (breathing stops during sleeping), or a history of mental illness.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, problems urinating, glaucoma, sleep apnea, or a history of mental illness.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.